IDMNYU/IdeationPrototypingSP21McDermott/Project2_CityasSite.md

 You may also reference artistic research projects such as Miranda July's [Learning to Love You More](http://learningtoloveyoumore.com/) or other [creative design research practices](https://docs.google.com/presentation/d/1Th1rqvcV9UcW-3oMBZrE5iQjybsqyXxg_M8a0benmro/edit?usp=sharing) for inspiration

 Due 03/15
-*In your presentation, give some indication of where you think this is going in Part 02*
+*At the end of your presentation, give some indication of where you think this is going in Part 02, but you don't have to have it worked out entirely.
+Your research should guide the design, not the other way around*

 ## Part 02: